wnk4242/MetaBayes_Evaluation/README.md

 - **Tools:** R version 4.3.1 on Texas A&M University's Terra and GRACE computing clusters.

+### Data-Analysis and Visualization with Shiny
+We develop a few Shiny apps to visualize simulated data and the analyses.

+- `[Simulation Data Modeling and Visualization](https://quantpsych.shinyapps.io/SimulationAnalysis/)`: This Shiny app explores how design features of replication studies impact key outcome measures when using meta-analytic Bayes factor (MABF) methods.
+Specifically, the app allows users to examine the influence of explanatory variables and covariates on outcomes such as the True Positive Rate (TPR) and False Positive Rate (FPR).
+  - *Beta regression modeling*: Fit models using `glmmTMB()` with a beta distribution and logit link to handle proportions.
+  - *Statistical summaries*: Type III Wald chi-square tests, Likelihood ratio tests (`drop1`), Estimated marginal means (EMMeans)
+  - *Dynamic visualizations*: Generate plots of predicted outcome values by design variables, with optional faceting by covariates or interaction terms.
+  - *Optional AI support*: Summarize model results in plain language using the ChatGPT API (API key upload required).

 ### Repository Contents

 We provide R scripts demonstrating simulation and data analysis procedures.
 Due to computational requirements, scripts from Steps 1.0 and 4.0 require high-performance computing resources.
 Fully processed simulation datasets are available for reviewers to reproduce results using the `Step 4.1 ROC_AUC.R` script.